Can You Forgive Her?: Reception

 The satirical periodical Punch mocked the work, referring to it as Can You Stand Her? due to its writers' irritation at Alice's ineptitude in deciding between her two suitors.
 Henry James, when writing for the New York Nation, quipped "Can we forgive Miss Vavasor?
 Of course we can, and forget her too, for that matter."

 In his memoir about writing, Stephen King pokes fun at the book's length, joking that for modern audiences a more appropriate title might be Can You Possibly Finish It?

 The lead singer of the Pet Shop Boys, Neil Tennant, wrote the song "Can You Forgive Her?" in 1992 after reading Trollope's novel whilst on holiday.

+Gina Gionfriddo titled her 2016 play Can You Forgive Her?.
+The protagonists deal with similar marital issues as those in Trollope's novel.